zulip/zulip/docs/development/setup-vagrant.md

 ### Step 2: Get Zulip code

-1. In your browser, visit <https://github.com/zulip/zulip>
+1. In your browser, visit <a href="https://github.com/zulip/zulip" target="_blank">https://github.com/zulip/zulip</a>
    and click the `fork` button.
 You will need to be logged in to GitHub to do this.
 2. Open Terminal (macOS/Ubuntu) or Git BASH (Windows; must